syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.phases.orientation `String`
 {:#members:nodes-phases-orientation}

-Sets the orientation of the phase.
-Applicable if type is lane.
+Sets the orientation of the phase

 #### Default Value